ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

-# CAS FEE ADV Design System - Pizza Hawaii 🍕 Style System & Installation Guide
+# CAS FEE ADV Design System - Pizza Hawaii 🍕

 This package, developed by Felix and Jürgen, is a component library for a fictional Twitter clone named "Mumble".
 It is created as a part of a Frontend Engineering Advanced (CAS) course, with the goal of providing a reusable and maintainable set of UI components that can be integrated into an application.
-It uses TypeScript for strong typing and improved developer experience, Tailwind CSS for a utility-first approach to styling, ESLint and Prettier for code quality and consistency, and Storybook for building, visualizing and testing components in isolation.

 You can find the latest published Storybook here:

 https://smartive-education.github.io/design-system-component-library-pizza-hawaii/

-## Getting started

-install it by `npm install` or `npm ci`.

-this should install

--   storybook
--   tailwind-css
--   React and ReactDom Library (for fun and for storybook)
--   TypeScript (because its the future)

 The package uses: